-I see your approval of conducting my research in your school as part of the requirements of......that I am pursuing at Saint Joseph University of Beirut (USJ) under the supervision of(USJ)
+I hereby request your approval for conducting my research study in your esteemed institution as part of

-My research project has been approved by the Ethics Committee of Saint Joseph University of Beirut.
+the requirements of the master's degree that I am pursuing at Saint Joseph University of Beirut (USJ)

+under the supervision of Dr

-Research Title: "....."
+Research Title:

-Research Objective:....
+Research Objective

-To implement this research, I need your help to carry out the following steps:
+To implement this research, I need to carry out the following steps:

-- 1. Conduct an individual interview - 2.
-Conduct a focus group interview with.....(due to health concerns, the focus group interview will be conducted online) - 3.
-Submit an electronic questionnaire to.....
+○ Conduct an individual interview with

+Conduct a focus group interview with

+○ Send an electronic questionnaire to

-I confirm that your participation in this research is completely voluntary, and I would like to inform you that the interviews will be recorded for the sake of analyzing the research results accurately.
-Further, all information collected during this research will only be used to meet the scientific objectives of this research project and will remain strictly confidential and participants' identities will be anonymous.
+Kindly note that your participation in this research is voluntary.
+Interviews might be recorded for the

+sake of analyzing the research results accurately.
+Furthermore, the collected information during this

+research will only be used to meet the scientific objectives of this research project and will remain

-If you require further details, please contact me via:
+confidential and participants' identities will be anonymous.
+In addition, this research project will seek

+the approval of the Ethics Committee at Saint Joseph University of Beirut.

+For more information, do not hesitate to contact us via:

 Email:

 Tel:

-Awaiting your approval

-Sincerely
+Thank you for your support,

+Researcher Name

+Researcher Signature

+Consent Form

-Consent Form I, the undersigned, hereby declare that I agree to have this research project conducted at my institution.
-Date:.....
-Name of school principal:....
+I, the undersigned, agree to have this research project conducted in

-Signature:....
+my institution

+Institution Name :

+Signature:

+Date: